Robust Importance Sampling with Adaptive Winsorization: Abstract

 \section{Abstract}

-\ppara{Abstract:} Importance sampling is a widely used technique to estimate the properties of a distribution.
-The resulting estimator is always unbiased, but may sometimes incur huge variance.
-This paper investigates trading-off some bias for variance by winsorizing the importance sampling estimator.

-The threshold level at which to winsorize is determined by a concrete version of the Balancing Principle, also known as Lepski's Method, which may be of independent interest.
-The procedure adaptively chooses a threshold level among a pre-defined set by roughly balancing the bias and variance of the estimator when winsorized at different levels.
-As a consequence, it provides a principled way to perform winsorization, with finite-sample optimality guarantees.
+Importance sampling is a widely used technique to estimate properties of a distribution.
+This paper investigates trading-off some bias for variance by adaptively winsorizing the importance sampling estimator.
+The novel winsorizing procedure, based on the Balancing Principle (or Lepskii's Method), chooses a threshold level among a pre-defined set by roughly balancing the bias and variance of the estimator when winsorized at different levels.
+As a consequence, it provides a principled way to perform winsorization with finite-sample optimality guarantees under minimal assumptions.
+In various examples, the proposed estimator is shown to have smaller mean squared error and mean absolute deviation than leading alternatives.

-The empirical performance of the winsorized estimator is considered in various examples, both real and synthetic.
-The estimator outperforms the usual importance sampling estimator in high-variance settings, and remains competitive when the variance of the importance sampling weights is low.